mongoid/mongoid-shell/README.md

 ### Mongo

-Generates a command line to connect to MongoDB.
-Will always yield the address of the master node of a MongoDB replica set.
+The mongo shell is an interactive JavaScript shell for MongoDB.
+The `Mongoid::Shell::Commands::Mongo` class generates a command line to connect to MongoDB.
+A particularly useful feature is that it will always yield the address of the master node of a MongoDB replica set.

 ``` ruby
 Mongoid::Shell::Commands::Mongo.new.to_s